 A few examples are:

-• Small tree species like toba hawthorne, golden raintree, hot wings maple or blue totem spruce.
+- Small tree species like toba hawthorn, golden raintree, hot wings maple or blue totem spruce.

 Using Bold Colors in Your Small Space

-Landscaping a small space is a fine balance between breaking up the space and creating a visual flow throughout the yard.
-Keeping your yard free of clutter and well maintained will help make the small space feel and look larger.
-If you want to take the guess work out of designing and landscaping your small space, contact our talented landscape designers today to set up a consultation.
+A landscape in small spaces is a fine balance between breaking up the area and creating a visual flow throughout the yard.
+Keeping your yard free of clutter and well maintained will help make your landscaping feel and look larger.
+If you want to take the guesswork out of designing and landscaping your small space, contact our talented landscape designers today to set up a consultation.